oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

 On their own though, Kubernetes Resources only let you define your objects in the cluster.
 When you combine a Resource with a *Controller* you have a true declarative API to fully manage your Resources.

 Kubernetes comes with a set of built-in *Controllers* that run inside the *kube-control-manager* which operates in a continuous loop to monitor the current state of built-in resources, like *Deployments*.

-It is the *Controllers* job to watch and make changes to the built-in resources to ensure they match the desired configuration.
+It is the *Controllers* job to watch the built-in resources and send instructions that will ensure the built-in resources match the desired configuration.

 ![kube-control-manager](images/kube-control-manager.png "kube-control-manager")

 ## Task 3: Controller In Action

 To see a *Controller* in action, you will delete pods resulting in a *Deployment* resource being in an undesired state.
-The Controller will automatically reconcile the *Deployment* back to the desired state.
+The Controller will automatically send instructions on how to bring the *Deployment* back to the desired state.

 ![controller](images/controller.png "controller")